Simon Ekpa: Arrest and trial

 In November 2024, Ekpa was detained by the Finnish National Bureau of Investigation (NBI), on accusations of terrorist activities in Nigeria.
 Finnish police said the accusations were under investigation and involved international cooperation.
 The NBI also arrested four others over alleged terrorist offenses.
 In January 2025, The Nation reported that two out of the four individuals arrested alongside Ekpa had been released.

 Ekpa was remanded into custody by the District Court of Päijät-Häme on suspicion of public incitement to commit a crime with terrorist intent.
 He is suspected of committing the crime between 23 August 2021, and 18 November 2024.
 According to the report, the NBI has frozen his assets, those of his accomplices, and the assets of companies associated with him.
 This marks his second arrest in Finland; he was previously detained in 2023 on suspicion of illegal fundraising but was released shortly after.

 On 3 December 2024, hundreds of Biafrans, who consider Ekpa their Prime Minister, gathered in Lahti to protest against the arrest.
 His deputy Ngozi Orabueze said that the sit-at-homes championed by Ekpa would continue.
 She expressed her commitment to ensuring Ekpa's release.
 In February 2025, Orabueze described herself as deputy prime minister and chief of staff of the United States of Biafra (USB), and Ekpa as the prime minister of that organization.
 According to the Daily Post as of March 2025, Ogechukwu Nkere is known as the acting prime minister of BRGIE.

 President Bola Tinubu commended the Finnish authorities for the arrest.
 The Finnish Ambassador to Nigeria stated, "Simon Ekpa has been hindering bilateral relations.
 The cooperation between our two countries is going very well now, and the National Security Adviser has been providing all the evidence.”
 The statement was made as the Ambassador presented her letter of credence to Tinubu in Abuja.
 OEAS condemned the arrest and accused Finland of partnering with Nigeria to detain him.

+At a preparatory hearing in late May, the prosecutor demanded a six-year prison sentence for various crimes, including participating in a terrorist organisation and tax fraud.
+Ekpa denied all charges, but admitted a minor tax offence.
+BRGIE declared a two day lockdown in southeastern Nigeria to mark the hearing.